-Blogging healthcare marketing techniques allow you to do this.
+Blogging healthcare marketing strategies allow you to do this.

 It's a win-win: You add value to their lives through education; they understand better what you're doing and buy into it.

 But that's not all that blogging does.
-It can also bring visitors to your website on a regular basis, even when they may not necessarily need medical help, making it one of the essentials of health care marketing.
+It can also bring visitors to your website on a regular basis, even when they may not necessarily need medical help, making it one of the essentials of healthcare marketing initiatives.

 That's more leads being nurtured and an optimized opportunity for conversion.

-6. Use effective messaging in your marketing copy
+6. Use effective messaging in your healthcare marketing copy

-As a doctor, the words you use in your marketing copy are incredibly important.
-This applies to everything from your website to brochures and other printed communications, to your social media presence.
+As a healthcare provider, the words you use in your medical marketing strategy copy are incredibly important.
+This applies to everything from your website to brochures and other printed communications, to your social media channels.

-Your messaging — the ideas you communicate in your marketing — must reflect your brand and promote your services.
+Your messaging — the ideas you communicate in your healthcare marketing — must reflect your brand and promote your healthcare practices and services.
 If your messaging is ineffective, or your copy is poorly written, thus diluting your message, then your marketing efforts will suffer.